Top Spring Break Destinations in Florida

 Clearwater

 Clearwater Beach often ranks high on lists of the best beaches on the planet.
 There’s a reason for that.
-The white sands that stretch from Clearwater south to St. Pete Beach and Pass-a-Grille are some the most beautiful beaches anywhere.
+The white sands that stretch from Clearwater south to St. Pete Beach and Pass-a-Grille are some of the most beautiful beaches anywhere.
 The seafood up and down the coast is excellent.
 For a more relaxed time, check out Caladesi Island or Honeymoon Island.
-Drive into St. Petersburg for the Salvador Dali Museum, music venues, craft beer and some Tampa Bay Rowdies soccer (among many other choices).
+Drive into St. Petersburg for the Salvador Dali Museum, music venues, craft beer, and some Tampa Bay Rowdies soccer (among many other choices).

-Panama Beach
+Panama City Beach

 Panama Beach always attracts a huge crowd.
 For one, it’s the closest beach to the rest of the country.
 For another, that means tons of people and lots of fun.
 Expect huge crowds of college students for a more traditional kind of spring break, like in the movies.